Partial fraction decompositions on hyperplane arrangements: Introduction

 \section{Introduction}

-Partial fraction decompositions (PFDs) of rational functions in several variables appear frequently in physics.
-Examples include abstract applications, such as the re-casting of scattering amplitudes as canonical forms of polytopes \cite{ABL}, and computational applications like developing efficient algorithms to compute Feynman integrals \cite{HvM}.
-Despite their ubiquity in physics, studies of PFDs seldom appear in mathematical literature \cite{BBD+,Bec,Lei}.
+Partial fraction decompositions (PFDs) of rational functions in several variables appear frequently in high-energy physics.
+Examples include abstract applications, such as the recasting of scattering amplitudes as canonical forms of polytopes \cite{ABL}, and computational applications like developing efficient algorithms to compute Feynman integrals \cite{HvM}.
+Despite their ubiquity in physics, studies of PFDs seldom appear in the mathematical literature \cite{BBD+,Bec,Lei}.
 There has been interest from physicists to utilize algebro-geometric techniques in order to compute certain PFDs \cite{BWW+,CDE,DP}.
 In this paper we study PFDs from the perspective of commutative algebra, by using primary decomposition and algorithms based upon Gr\"obner bases.
+This is done by recasting the existence of PFDs as an ideal membership problem.

 Let $R=K[x_1,\ldots,x_r]$ be a polynomial ring over a field $K$, and let $f,g\in R$ be nonzero polynomials.
 We are interested in \emph{partial fraction decompositions (PFDs)} of the rational function $f/g$; these are expressions of the function as: